Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Li e nard - Wiechert potentials and Jefimenko equations

-The problem at hand parallels the one of finding Li\'{e}nard-Wiechert potentials in three space dimensions, however, since we are on the plane the exact form of the solution differs (see \cite{boito_maxwells_2020,watanabe_integral_2015} for an analogous problem in electrodynamics).
-The Green's function related to the above differential equations is given as the Heaviside step-function with a relativistic factor included, giving rise to a phenomenon called "afterglow" \cite{lazar_elastic_2011,lazar_elastodynamic_2012,dai_origin_2013}.
+The problem at hand parallels the one of finding Li\'{e}nard-Wiechert potentials in three space dimensions; however, since we are on the plane the exact form of the solution differs (see \cite{boito_maxwells_2020,watanabe_integral_2015} for an analogous problem in electrodynamics).
+The Green's function related to the above differential equations is given as the Heaviside step function with a relativistic factor included, giving rise to a phenomenon called "afterglow" \cite{barton_elements_1989,dai_origin_2013}.

-The afterglow phenomenon is a direct sequence of Huygens principle not being valid in 2+1 dimensions and generically in space-times in odd number of dimensions.
+The afterglow effect is a direct consequence of the Huygens principle not being valid in 2+1 dimensions and generically in space-times in an odd number of dimensions.
 This can be seen from the Green's function describing the equations of motion.
-In 3+1 dimensions the function is proportional to a Dirac's delta function, instantly having a pulsating effect and vanishing.
+In 3+1 dimensions the function is proportional to Dirac's delta function, which leads to an instant impulse and then its effect vanishes.
 Here the Heaviside $\Theta$ function is present, meaning that even though at times $t<t'+|\mathbf{r}-\mathbf{r_s'}|/\upsilon_s$ the contribution is zero, the pulse emitted exactly at $t=t'$ has an everlasting effect, with the denominator playing the role of an attenuation factor, eventually disappearing at large values of $t$.
-The full wave describing this effect can be constructed as a superposition of wave modes with velocity values ranging from 0 to $\upsilon_s$ (velocity of the outermost wave - the so-called Huygens surface).
-This is known as "tail" of the Green's function leading to a non-sharp wave propagation, in contrast to the (3+1) dimensions case \cite{dai_origin_2013}.
+The full wave describing this effect can be constructed as a superposition of wave modes with velocity values ranging from zero to $\upsilon_s$ (velocity of the outermost wave - the so-called Huygens surface).
+This is known as the "tail" of the Green's function leading to a non-sharp wave propagation, in contrast to the (3+1)-dimensional case \cite{dai_origin_2013}.